luyilin/vue-cute-timeline/README.md

 - `color`

-  Set the circle's and the circle's border color to custom colors.
+  Set the circle's and the circle's border color.

   ```
   Type: string